JPSieg/MeltR/README.md

 The baselines are allowed to vary but dHs and dTs are constrained to a single value for all curves.
 For global fitting, the slopes and intercepts of the fits from Method 1 are used as initial parameter estimates for the slopes and intercepts of the global fit, and the average of the dHs and dSs from Method 1 are used as initial parameter estimates for the dH and dS.

+The dG and error in the dG is calculated using the same equations as Method 2.

 ## Fitting fluorescence binding isotherms